 The Welsh Conflicts

-Over the next two hundred years the Welsh made repeated attempts to capture Shrewsbury.
+Over the next two hundred years the Welsh made repeated attempts to capture the town.
 The most notorious being Llywelyn II who after many years and many battles was killed in 1282.
-A year later his brother David was also defeated and brought to Shrewsbury where he was hung, drawn quartered on the High Cross on Pride Hill.
+A year later his brother David was also defeated and brought to Shrewsbury where was hung, drawn quartered on the High Cross on Pride Hill.
 His body parts were dispersed around the country and his head sent to the Tower of London.

 The First English Parliaments

 Edward I was a regular visitor to the Shrewsbury area and it is believed that he convened the first English Parliament at Acton Burnell Castle in 1263.
 Further meetings took place at the Chapter House in Shrewsbury Abbey.

 One of the bloodiest battles in English history took place just north of the town.
 The Battle of Shrewsbury in 1403 saw the death of over 6000 soldiers over a period of just three hours.with bodies strewn over a three mile area.
 Shakespeare immortalised the events in his Henry IV plays.
 The site has been designated as a heritage area and can be visited, as can the nearby memorial church.
 The best known fatality of the battle was Harry Hotspur.
 His dead body was also brought to the High Cross, beheaded and quartered.
 This Cross is a marker for many slayings and today you can see on the wall of Barclay?s Bank across from a replacement cross a plaque telling of all the executions.

 Shrewsbury Street Scene